SciKit-Surgery/scikit-surgerytutorial02/doc/01_Starting_Out.rst

   git add .
   git commit -m "Initial commit of my sphere fitter"

-Create a new project on WeissLab (or CmicLab, GitHub or your preferred git host), making sure the URL matches what you set in step 3.
+Create a new project on WeissLab (or GitLab, GitHub or your preferred git host), making sure the URL matches what you set in step 3.

 .. image:: new_project_weisslab.png
    :height: 400px